 There’s a new feature for Amazon’s premier relational database, Amazon Aurora Global Database, which promises replication across regions, in support of high availability and disaster recovery.
 And Amazon DynamoDB added transactional support and read/write capacity provisioning.
 Amazon knows that getting control of their customers data locks them into the AWS platform long-term, and these new features will allow the company to capture even more data workloads and storage.

 The data announcements at AWS culminated in near-earth orbit.
 AWS Ground Station provides data download and processing support for any of the many thousands of satellites currently circling the planet.

 The SingleStore booth was very busy, with discussions mirroring the larger event topics of modernizing data infrastructure and the creation of new, more demanding, data-intensive applications.
 And Oracle was not the only database vendor that organizations are wary of.

 We heard continued concerns expressed about the creeping costs and lock-in on Amazon’s closed ecosystem, where the lure of the ease of consumption of the services available comes with unexpected barbs and long-term risks.
 Gartner’s prediction that 90% of enterprises will adopt hybrid infrastructure management appears to be well corroborated by the attitudes of the mature IT organizations we have spoken with.

-New SingleStore offerings, such as the new SingleStoreDB On-Premises 6.7 release and the new free tier for SingleStore, attracted strong interest.
-For more on both, view our recent webinar on SingleStoreDB On-Premises 6.7.
+New SingleStore offerings, such as the new SingleStoreDB Self-Managed 6.7 release and the new free tier for SingleStore, attracted strong interest.
+For more on both, view our recent webinar on SingleStoreDB Self-Managed 6.7.